timberland-sig/rh-linux-poc/README.md

-# Red Hat NVMe/TCP Boot POC
+# The Red Hat NVMe/TCP Boot POC

 This repository contains packages, scripts and instructions to assit in the set up and deployment of a QEMU based NVMe/TCP boot POC.
 The prerequisites for this POC include: